fire-h0und/the-keyboard-design-checklist/README.md

 It doesn't use up much space at all!

 Alas!
-It has issues wit:
+It has issues with:
 * that particular OS driver
 * is against the company policy (to be used on the work place)
 * it's too feeble